 :markdown-it

 # Hexlet.
-Learn to program and work in an in-demand profession
+Learn to code and work in an in-demand profession

-We help newbies become professional programmers, and help experienced developers gain new knowledge and grow professionally.
+We help beginners to become professional programmers and experienced developers to gain new skills and grow professionally.

 Choose Hexlet if you:

-* Want to learn how to program, but are not familiar with development
+* Want to learn to code but aren't familiar with the development

 * Want to develop yourself